 Alternatively, one can also activate decoding via the online command + and deactivate it via the online command '-'.
-For further information on the online commands, see chapter 11 "Online commands".
+For further information on the online commands, see chapter 10 "Starting up the device - Configuration".

 Advanced decoder control in the webConfig tool

 The webConfig tool provides advanced functions, in particular for deactivating decoding.
 These may be accessed via the Control submenu of the Configuration main menu.
 You can: